Shalvey, New South Wales

-Shalvey is a suburb of Blacktown, in the state of New South Wales, Australia.
+Shalvey is a suburb of Sydney, in the state of New South Wales, Australia.
 Shalvey is located 48 kilometres west of the Sydney central business district, in the local government area of the City of Blacktown and is part of the Greater Western Sydney region.

 History

 Shalvey takes its name from the main road in the area which was originally a crown subdivisional road.
 The road was named after Patrick Shalvey (1866–1962) who was a large landholder and ran an abattoir there to service his butcher shops in the city.

 Housing

 Housing is very heavily dominated by public housing under the control of the NSW Department of Housing built throughout the 1960s and 1970s, with a large number of extensive terrace-style complexes.
 These are gradually transferring to private ownership and as this continues these government-built premises are being replaced with privately built, modern homes, similar to those being built in other areas of Sydney.